TPBI

 Bucharest has the largest public transportation network in Romania and one of the largest in Europe.

-TPBI (Bucharest-Ilfov Intercommunity Development Association for Public Transport) was established as a cooperating structure of the local public authorities in the region, being founded on 20 October 2017.
+TPBI (Bucharest-Ilfov Intercommunity Development Association for Public Transport) was established as a cooperative structure of the local public authorities in the region, being founded on 20 October 2017.
 The association has its own legal personality and public utility status recognized by law, intended to jointly exercise the competencies of local public administration authorities related to the provision of public transport services.